Plane crash reported near Gage airport; 2 dead

-GAGE, Okla. — The Oklahoma Highway Patrol is responding to a plane crash near the Gage Airport, according to news reports.
+GAGE, Okla. — The Oklahoma Highway Patrol responded to a plane crash near the Gage Airport Monday morning, Nov.
+28, 2022.

 The crash involved a Cessna 170, and both occupants of the aircraft died in the crash, according to a social media post by OHP.
 The Federal Aviation Administration will conduct an investigation into what happened, according to the post.